-On November 7th, 2020, I received a phone call from my stepson Conner; I could tell by the fear in his voice that something was terribly wrong.
+On November 7, 2020, I received a phone call from my stepson Conner.
+I could tell by the fear in his voice that something was terribly wrong.
 I remember his exact words, “Dad is conscious, but you need to meet us at the hospital now!
-Dad is in an ambulance they’re taking him to the hospital, he was in a bad accident!”
+Dad is in an ambulance they’re taking him to the hospital.
+He was in a bad accident!”

-My husband, Chris, had been visiting a close friend of ours who was working on building his new home, when suddenly, a machine malfunctioned and caused the lift to freefall from 60ft, quickly slamming down to a level of 40ft.
+My husband, Chris, had been visiting a close friend of ours who was building his new home.
+Suddenly, a machine malfunctioned and caused the lift to freefall from 60 feet.
 My husband’s face and foot took all the impact.

-After the aspirin and the phone call to his doctor, Chris’ pain had subsided.
-I continued to try and get him to take aspirin daily, but my husband, who was very strong-willed, refused.
+After the aspirin and the phone call to his doctor, Chris’ pain began to subside.
+I urged him to take an aspirin daily, but my husband, who was very strong-willed, refused.

-On December 7th we took the drive to get his cast removed and it was replaced with a boot.
+On December 7, his cast was removed and replaced with a boot.
 He was so excited to be one step closer to walking again!
 I thanked God everyday he was still alive and felt blessed that I was still able to hold him in my arms.
-That evening was great, friends came by to check on him and he even ate some solid food for the first, and sadly last time.
+That evening was great, friends came by to check on him, and he even ate some solid food for the first, and sadly the last time.

-The hospital tried their best but ultimately Chris passed away from a deep vein thrombosis due to his injuries.
+The hospital tried their best, but ultimately Chris passed away from a pulmonary embolism caused by deep vein thrombosis, which developed due to his injuries.
 I had to make the long walk down the hall to tell my son his father didn’t make it.

-I spent every day from 2:00 PM on November 7th, 2020, till the day he passed by my husband’s side.
-I’m grateful for that extra time, however it wasn’t the forever we promised each other.
+I spent every day from 2 p.m. on November 7, 2020, until the day he passed by my husband’s side.
+I’m grateful for that extra time, but it wasn’t the forever we promised each other.

 Our lives shattered due to a preventable situation.
 Chris was our everything and he was taken from us far too early.
 I don’t know if I’ll ever be able to rid myself of the guilt for not pursuing the blood thinner issue further.